KorkinLab/alt-in-tool/README.md

 ## RUNNING

-1. To actually make predictions you would need at least 2 files:
+To actually make predictions you would need at least 2 files:
-⋅⋅*Triplets consisting of the IDs of (Main isoform, Interacting partner, Alternatively spliced isoform) in tab separated format (.tsv)
+* Triplets consisting of the IDs of (Main isoform, Interacting partner, Alternatively spliced isoform) in tab separated format (.tsv)
-⋅⋅*Fasta file(s) with protein sequences for the aforementioned protein IDs
+* Fasta file(s) with protein sequences for the aforementioned protein IDs

-2. To run our tool pleas use command in format
+To run our tool pleas use command in format

 	python [interactors_file.tsv] [output_file] [fasta_file_1, fasta_file_2, ...]